GRCDEV/ArduSim/help/development.md

 * *Compact matrix*.
 The center UAV is surrounded by the remaining at the closest location to the center of the formation.
 * *Circle*.
 A center UAV is surrounded by the remaining forming a circle, and the are numbered; first the center UAV, and then the remaining counterclockwise starting on the right.
 * *Compact mesh*.
 The center UAV is surrounded by the remaining at the closest location to the center of the formation.
 Always, the distance from a UAV to the surrounding UAVs is the same.
+* *Random*.
+The center UAV is surrounded by the remaining at the closest location to the center of the formation, but deploying the UAVs at random locations (variable distances).
+This formation is mainly oriented to simulations, in order to mimic a realistic deployment on the ground (use this in the <i>setStartingLocations</i> of the protocol implementation).

 In all cases, the center multicopter is the UAV closest to the rest of UAVs (center of line, matrix or circle).
 You can set values in the `openConfigurationDialog()` function of the protocol implementation, or retrieve them wherever you want (i.e. when setting the initial location for the UAVs in simulation, or preparing the take off of the UAVs).